gregjacobs/Autolinker.js/README.md

 or below), you will need some polyfills.

 I recommend using the [core-js](https://www.npmjs.com/package/core-js) ES5 polyfill.
-You may also be able to get away with adding this single polyfill, but that may or may not be true in the future:
+You may also be able to get away with adding the following two polyfills, but that may or may not be true in the future:

 ```js
 if( typeof Array.prototype.forEach !== 'function' ) {